Back

 Many cultures believe that allowing a spider to run around the house is a sign of good luck and money.
 According to humansandnature.org, they say that various sources have claimed that “If you want to live and thrive, let the spider run alive.”

-Thankfully, the invasion normally only lasts until the first week of October so try not to worry too much.
-But if you are particularly anxious about being invaded by these creepy crawlies this September, here is how to remove spiders or prevent spiders from coming into your home safely and naturally.
+However, for those who are particularly anxious about being invaded by these creepy crawlies this September, Helen has shared a range of methods to remove or prevent spiders from coming into your home safely and naturally.

 1. Avoid clutter